defland/bhpcore/doc/init.md

 Copy bluehostd.init to /etc/init.d/bluehostd.
 Test by running `service bluehostd start`.

-Using this script, you can adjust the path and flags to the bluehostd program by setting the AITD and FLAGS environment variables in the file /etc/sysconfig/bluehostd.
+Using this script, you can adjust the path and flags to the bluehostd program by setting the BHPD and FLAGS environment variables in the file /etc/sysconfig/bluehostd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X